Enjoy sex like you used to

 These private spaces ended up being more our speed.
 Though we didn’t hook up with anyone else that night, we had fun playing in close proximity to other people and didn’t have to feel like we were performers on a stage.

 Later, we also enjoyed playing the part of voyeurs.
-Watching some of our favorite porn scene moves play out in real life was a thrill.
+“Observing the kinds of dynamics we’d only seen onscreen play out in real life was both surreal and fascinating.

 Years later, we’re less nervous about being on display at sex parties, but it definitely took some getting used to.
 That’s what’s great about a sex party, though.
 You don’t have to do anything you don’t want to do.
 As Tyler tells me later, “There’s no pressure or expectation to do anything or show up a certain way.
 Remember, the crowd is highly curated to be an intelligent, attractive, interesting, and self-aware group of people.
 People are just curious and excited to meet other people and make friends in a place where they can speak their minds and be themselves.”